Puerto Rico Packing List (23 Things People Forget to Bring)

 Waterproof Phone Case

-If you’re visiting the bioluminescent lagoons, the beaches, or any of the rivers of Puerto Rico, and your phone isn’t waterproof, a waterproof phone case is something you’ll need.
+If you’re visiting the bioluminescent lagoons, the beaches, or any of the rivers of Puerto Rico, then you’ll want a waterproof phone case.
 This Pelican waterproof pouch stores your phone safely with a clear window so you can still use it and take pictures if you need to.

 For your Puerto Rico trip, you’ll want to keep your bag as organized as possible.
 This amazing set of packing cubes separates and organizes your items with bags for your shoes, underwear, and clothes.
 It even brings a toiletry bag and a string bag perfect for your dirty laundry.

-While planning your trip to Puerto Rico, make sure to buy travel insurance.
+While planning your trip to Puerto Rico, consider if travel insurance makes sense for you.
 Besides all the incidents that could happen while you enjoy an adventure like hiking in El Yunque, Puerto Rico also has a hurricane season that can change your vacation plans at the last minute.
-Not to mention, we’re still in the midst of a global health crisis that could throw a wrench in your plans any day!
-With World Nomads travel insurance, you can enjoy knowing you’re covered in case of emergency.

 Other Puerto Rico Essentials to Pack